File | Project Structure | Modules

 The individual folders within the categories are identified by their paths.
 The folder paths are all relative to the module root folder (content root).

-The folder paths, functionally, are hyperlinks that let you jump to the corresponding folders in the tree shown in the right-hand pane.
+The folder paths, functionally, are hyperlinks that let you jump to the corresponding folders in the tree shown in the left-hand pane.

-If a module has more than one content root, selecting a content root in the left-hand pane also switches the tree view in the right-hand pane.
-That is, when you click somewhere within the content root area, the folder structure of this particular content root is shown in the right-hand pane.
+If a module has more than one content root, selecting a content root in the right-hand pane also switches the tree view in the left-hand pane.
+That is, when you click somewhere within the content root area, the folder structure of this particular content root is shown in the left-hand pane.

 The following table lists the controls available in the right-hand pane (icons) and describes their functions.